Update on COVID-19

 All guests including private duty caregivers and private contractors MUST enter the building through the front door where they will be screened.
 Screening will include a mandatory temperature check.
 Failure to comply will result in removal from campus.

-Based on guidelines provided by the Florida State Governor’s Office we are expanding our screening restrictions effective Tuesday, March 17th.
-At this time no visitors including guests, private duty aides, and staff who have traveled through an airport domestically or internationally within the past 14 days will be allowed to enter the building.
+At this time no visitors including guests, private duty aides, and staff who have traveled through an airport domestically or internationally within the past 14 days, traveled via a cruise ship or traveled through New York, New Jersey, or California will be allowed to enter the building.

 All non-essential transportation provided by Aviva will be suspended effective immediately.